ecita/limitd-redis/README.md

     per_second: 5,
     elevated_limits: {
       size: 100, // new bucket size. already used tokens will be deducted from current bucket content upon ERL activation.
-      per_second: 50, // new bucket refill ate
+      per_second: 50, // new bucket refill rate.
+You can use all the other refill rate configurations defined above, such as per_minute, per_hour, per_interval etc.
-      erl_activation_period_mins: 5, // for how long the ERL configuration should remain active }
+      erl_activation_period_seconds: 300, // for how long the ERL configuration should remain active once activated.
+    }
   }
 }